jasonwcfan/web2sdk/README.md

     ```
     Generated files will be saved in the current directory if the `--output` flag is not provided.

-### 🚧 Proposed Improvements
+### 🚧 Futre Improvements
-- Support for oauth and custom auth schemes via header parsing
+- Support for oauth and custom auth schemes that use header and url params
-- Automatic token refreshes
+- Automatic auth token refresh
+- Support for templated API paths (e.g. `https://api.claude.ai/api/organizations/{organization_id}/chat_conversations`)
 - LLM integration to generate class names and example request payloads
 - Include a linter/formatter to make generated SDK more readable